Alaska Grizzly Itinerary

 On shore, we walk across the tidal flats and gravel bars, possibly fording a few streams to find the best vantage point for a last sojourn with the bears.
 Inevitably, it's going to be hard to leave here.
 Most travelers never get such an immersion in genuine wilderness, let alone the chance to sit in solitude with some of the world's most magnificent carnivores.
 We're sure to come away awed by the access the bears grant us to their world, and inspired to protect them from the very real threats of mining, climate change and other forces that may impact the ecosystem that sustains them—especially the salmon runs on which they rely.
 Back in Kodiak, our local guide meets us once more as we transfer to our hotel.
 A farewell dinner is planned at a local restaurant.
 Fresh seafood is always on the menu, along with other varied choices.

 Day 8: Kodiak / Depart

 Our Alaska bear adventure comes to a close today as we depart from Kodiak.
 We recommend guests book an afternoon flight out in case inclement weather prevents us from flying back to Kodiak on Day 7 as scheduled.
 (Occasionally, weather delays may require a morning flight today from the Ursus back to Kodiak.)
-Several morning activity options are available in town as we wait for flight departures, however, and our Kodiak guide makes sure there's plenty to engage us.
+Several morning activity options are available as we wait for flight departures, however, and our Kodiak guide makes sure there's plenty to engage us.
 Options may include a drive to the top of Pillar Mountain for views over the harbor and neighboring islands (hardy travelers may choose to hike to the summit or back down); a stop at the Kodiak Fisheries Research Center featuring regional species on display; or a visit to Fort Abercrombie, where we can walk trails through dense rain forest to a wild beach, snack on salmon berries in season, and encounter relics from a World War II coastal defense installation.

 Please note: Most floatplane flights will depart Kodiak to meet the Ursus by